Top 12 Attractions in Miri (2024)

 If you get hungry from all the fun, a food centre called Taman Selera offers fresh seafood you can enjoy while watching the sunset and feeling the sea breeze.
 It is reasonably accessible via taxi or bus, but you can stay nearby in hotels like Parkcity Everly Hotel, Miri Marriot Hotel, or any other nearby homestay.

-If you are looking for more beautiful Miri attractions, you should check out Tusan beach.
+If you are looking for more beautiful attractions in Miri, you should check out Tusan beach.
 This beach is around 30 minutes drive from the city centre and is long and sandy with gentle water that’s perfect for swimmers looking to cool down after an adventurous day exploring the rock formations and cliffs here.
 As you sit and enjoy the sunset stretching along the waters, you will realise that it slowly transforms into the perfect natural backdrop for pictures.

 If you’re staying till the night, you might be lucky enough to witness the ‘Blue Tears’ phenomenon caused by microorganisms called “dinoflagellates” that generate light under certain conditions.